 Sutton Bonington's most distinctive landmark is the 13th century church of St Michael in the north of the village (Bonington).
-The church features strongly in views throughout the northern half of the village and
+The church features strongly in views throughout the northern half of the village and glimpses of the spire can be spied from almost every direction (as shown in Figure 14, Figure 22, and Figure 30, for example).

-Figure 18 - View along Main Street with The Church of St Michael spire in the background and The White House in the foreground (Zone 1)
+Figure 14 - View along Main Street with St Michael's Church spire in the background and The White House in the foreground (Zone 1)

-Figure 19 - Church of St Michael viewed from Bucks Lane from the south (Zone 1)
+Figure 15 - Church of St Michael viewed from Bucks Lane from the south (Zone 1)

-Figure 20 - View from Bucks Lane from the east (Zone 1)
+Figure 16 - View from Bucks Lane from the east (Zone 1)

-Figure 21 - View from Main Street from the north (Zone 1)
+Figure 17 - View from Main Street from the north (Zone 1)

 The townscape appraisal highlights the views and glimpses of the spire from various locations within the Conservation Area.
-The spire can also be viewed from outside of the Conservation Area (see image 22).

-Figure 22 - View of The Church of St Michael Spire from Mainstreet from the South (Zone 1)
+Figure 18 - View of St Michael's Church Spire from Mainstreet from the South (Zone 1)